 - Soft play is a good way to build muscle, develop balance and combat the fear of falling.
 Of course, it’s not ideal for learning how to walk due to being on unsteady ground so you’re not going to get a toddler from soft play visits alone!

 - Anna from In the Playroom says that another way of building muscle is to encourage them to climb the stairs (with an adult – obviously!).
 The stronger their muscles, the more confident and sturdy they’ll feel when it comes to standing and walking.
-(If you’re going to allow them to climb stairs then I would highly recommend getting a stair gate first.
+(Remember to get a stair gate first.
 It’s amazing how quickly they get up those stairs once they know how!)

 - By far the most popular answer was using a push along walker.
-Jemma (Mayflower Blogs), Lianne (Ankle Biters Adventures), Zoe (Mummy and Liss), Renee (Close Enough to Kiss) and Alison (Five Little Stars) all recommended using one to build confidence.
-Eventually, their children gained enough confidence to take off on their own!
-However, it’s important not to allow your child to become too dependant on one (like my child!)
+Eventually, they should gain enough confidence to take off on their own!
+However, it’s important not to allow your child to become too dependant on one (like my child!).
+Thanks Jemma (Mayflower Blogs), Lianne (Ankle Biters Adventures), Zoe (Mummy and Liss), Renee (Close Enough to Kiss) and Alison (Five Little Stars) for this recommendation.

 And there we go, 8 ways to encourage baby to walk.

-It is also worth saying that forcing your child to walk is NOT the way to encourage your child.
+Remember, forcing your child to walk is NOT the way to encourage them.
 They will let you know when they are ready.
 The above tips are merely to help build confidence and it’s vital that you go at your baby’s pace.
 It should be seen as a fun activity that your baby wants to do.